-The eventual development being proposed for a mini storage project will consume energy in the short-term during project construction and in the long-term during its daily operations.
+The planned development of a multi-family residential apartment complex will consume energy in the short-term during project construction and in the long-term during its daily operations and activities.
 During construction, the project would typically consume energy by construction vehicles and related equipment.
-Energy consumption would also occur with operations of the mini storage such as heating and cooling, refrigeration, lighting, electronics, and office equipment and during each vehicle trip associated with the proposed use.
+Energy consumption would also occur with operations and activities by residents and guests of the apartment complex such as heating and cooling, refrigeration, lighting, electronics, vehicle trips associated with the residential use.

 The California Building Standards Code addresses regulations that apply to the planning, design, operation, construction, use and occupancy of newly constructed buildings or structures.
 Per these standards, the California Energy Code and the California Green Building Standards Code, (CALGreen) provide mandatory standards to maximize energy conservation with the use of recycled materials and products in order to reduce materials costs.
-As such, it is anticipated that materials used in construction of the min-storage would not involve the wasteful, inefficient, or unnecessary consumption of energy.
+As such, it is anticipated that materials used in construction of the residential apartment complex would not involve the wasteful, inefficient, or unnecessary consumption of energy.